 Kathy Ashe, (M.S.
 Ed., SUNY Cortland) earned a BA in sociology from SUNY Geneseo and a Masters of Science in Health Education from SUNY Cortland and is an adjunct instructor for both the Women's and Gender Studies Department and the Physical Education Department.
 Her courses include Gender, Power and Difference, Women's Health, Current Adolescent Health Issues, Current Health Issues and Problems, Personal Health and Stress Management.
 E-mail: Kathy.Ashe@oneonta.edu

 Susan Bernardin, (Ph.D, University California, Santa Cruz) Chair of Women's and Gender Studies and Professor of English.
-A specialist in American Indian and American literatures, Dr. Bernardin has published articles and book chapters on foundational and contemporary Native writers, including Gertrude Bonnin, Mourning Dove, Louis Owens and Eric Gansworth.
-A forthcoming essay considers visual language in works by Haudenosaunee (Iroquois) artists Jolene Rickard, Shelley Niro, and Melanie Printup Hope.
-She is also a co-author of Trading Gazes: Euro-American Photographers and Native North Americans, 1880-1940 (Rutgers University Press, 2003), an interdisciplinary study of white women who found personal and professional fulfillment working in embattled Native communities in the late nineteenth and early twentieth century.
-She is currently working on a new edition of In the Land of the Grasshopper Song, in collaboration with Karuk tribal members and non-Native scholars in northwestern California.
-She is a two-time recipient of Western Literature Association’s Don D. Walker Award for best published essay in Western American Literary Studies.
-Her courses include comparative indigenous literatures, gender and autobiography, American literatures (including Mark Twain), and Post-colonial Literatures of the Americas.
-E-mail: Susan.Bernardin@oneonta.edu
+A specialist in American Indian and American literatures, Dr. Bernardin has published articles and book chapters on foundational and contemporary Native writers, including Gertrude Bonnin, Mourning Dove, Sherman Alexie, Louis Owens, Eric Gansworth, and Gerald Vizenor.
+Recent work includes an essay on Haudenosaunee (Iroquois) artists Jolene Rickard, Shelley Niro, Eric Gansworth, and Melanie Printup Hope, published in Visualities: Perspectives on Contemporary American Indian Film and Art (Michigan State Univ.
+Press, 2011).
+She is a co-author of Trading Gazes: Euro-American Photographers and Native North Americans, 1880-1940 (Rutgers University Press, 2003), an interdisciplinary study of white women who found personal and professional fulfillment working in embattled Native communities in the late nineteenth and early twentieth century.
+She also facilitated a new edition of In the Land of the Grasshopper Song (Bison Books, Univ.
+Nebraska Press, 2011), in collaboration with several Karuk tribal members.
+She is a 2013 recipient of the SUNY Chancellor’s Award for Excellence in Scholarship and a two-time recipient of Western Literature Association’s Don D. Walker Award for best published essay in Western American Literary Studies.
+Her courses include Native American literatures, women’s environmental writing, gender and autobiography, American literatures (including Mark Twain), and Post-Colonial Literatures of the Americas.

 Michael Brown (Ph.D., City University of New York) is a social-cognitive psychologist who is interested in how individuals make attributions and judgments when presented with novel, complex, and contradictory information.
 His research has primarily focused on individuals' decision-making processes, prototypes, impression formation, and attitudes – particularly as they apply to issues involving gender, sexuality, and the law.